linear/linear/examples/nextjs-file-upload/README.md

 # Upload a file to Linear with Next.js

-This example shows how to upload a file to Linear using the Linear TypeScript SDK and Next.js API Routes.
+This example shows how to upload a file to Linear using the Linear TypeScript SDK and Node.js.
+It uses [Next.js](https://nextjs.org/) to render a simple form with a file input.
+When the form is submitted, the file is uploaded to Linear via a Next.js API Route and the Linear-hosted URL is returned.

+> **Note**
+> While this example uses Next.js, this approach can be used with any Node.js backend.

 To run this example, you'll need a Linear account and a Linear API key.
 You can create an API key from your personal [Linear settings](https://linear.app/settings/api).
 Learn more about authentication in the [Linear Developer documentation](https://developers.linear.app/docs/sdk/getting-started#2.-create-a-linear-client).

 > **Note**
 > This example is part of a guide: ["How to upload a file to Linear"](https://developers.linear.app/guides/how-to-upload-a-file-to-linear).